Do I need to be a homeowner?

 This may suit you if you only need a small sum of money and fast.
 Plus, paying the loan back over a shorter period usually means you pay less interest overall (despite higher interest rates).

-Weigh up the pros and cons of switching before going ahead.
+You should always weigh up the pros and cons of switching before going ahead.
 For example, you might be able to find lower interest rates by remortgaging.
 However, it could take you longer to pay off your mortgage if you borrow more.
-Plus, you could end up paying more interest in the long-run.
+Plus, you could end up paying more interest in the long run.

 Remember, whether you take out a secured loan or remortgage, the borrowing is secured against your property.
 This means you could risk your home being repossessed if you don’t maintain your repayments.